|SIYE Time:15:10 on 17th December 2018|

 ‘Henry can be a bit boisterous sometimes.
 He was probably leading James on,’ I apologised.

 ‘Don’t bet on it.
-I was going to apologise for James’ behaviour,’ said Ginny.
+I was going to say exactly the same thing about James and apologise for his behaviour,’ said Ginny.

 ‘James was driving me crazy in the car,’ said Ginny as we crept across the car park at toddling speed.
 ‘He was so excited.
 He was asking “Izzat Henry in front?” every two minutes.’